davidjohnbaker1/davidjohnbaker/content/posts/2022-03-23-habit-tracking-success/index.md

 That is until recently, when I sort of had two ideas collide.

 The first was the result of listening to a lot of audio books (something I actually do a lot of since getting an Audible subscription, found it's great for going about my daily life in London).
-Every so often I read a "productivty book" (Getting Things Done, Deep Work, things your tech bro colleauges make their personality for a few months) and a few months ago this was [Atomic Habits]().
+Every so often I read a "productivty book" (Getting Things Done, Deep Work, things your tech bro colleauges make their personality for a few months) and a few months ago this was [Atomic Habits](https://www.goodreads.com/book/show/40121378-atomic-habits).

-My honest opinion of the book is that it [could have been a pamphlet](), but the ideas in the book were generally pretty good and were a nice condensation of thoughts on how to actually build habits.
+My honest opinion of the book is that it [could have been a pamphlet](https://s3.amazonaws.com/jamesclear/Atomic+Habits/Habits+Cheat+Sheet.pdf), but the ideas in the book were generally pretty good and were a nice condensation of thoughts on how to actually build habits.
-(Think, an entire book in the realm of that Jerry Seinfeld X things).

-But one small anecdote that really stood out to me whas where the author talked compounding interest in the context of building habits.
+But one small anecdote that really stood out to me was where the author talked compounding interest in the context of building habits.
 The idea (though confounded in many ways) was that a 1% decrease in your ability is always going to take more out of your ability than a 1% increase.

-Maybe imagine you gain skills in life similar to a video game player, and you're working on your programming abilities.
-If you start out with 10 experience points, then make a 1% increase of that, you are now at XX%.
-If, in this strange world, were you not to do the activity that results in you increasing, you decrease, but also at 1%, that would mean one day of not doing would drop you down from 11XP to XX XP.
-The take home message being that it's better to just do a little than get a 0 or a reduction in your ability level.

 As a computational model, I don't think this makes any sense (in this form).
-But it did resonate with my expereience of the pain of having many days go by in which I did not at least somewhat engage with something I wanted to do.
+But it did resonate with my experience of the pain of having many days go by in which I did not at least somewhat engage with something I wanted to do.

-The second point came from reading [Getting Things Done]() last year and now being on a quest to slowly intergrate that methodology more in my life.
+The second point came from reading [Getting Things Done](https://gettingthingsdone.com/) last year and now being on a quest to slowly intergrate that methodology more in my life.
 A big key to GTD is having a weekly review (for several reasons).
-But specific to this whole situation I have been talking about, the weekly review allows you to take a pro-active look at all the things that you are choosing not to prioritise at the moment, rather than having some lurking idea or project spring itself on you when you are arleady feeling down on yourself.
+But specific to this whole situation I have been talking about, the weekly review allows you to take a pro-active look at all the things that you are choosing not to prioritise at the moment, rather than having some lurking idea or project spring itself on you when you are already feeling down on yourself.

-This may sem minor, but is actually very important to not have that pang of guilt hit you when you STILL have not started project X, Y, or Z for however many weeks, months, or years after it's been hiding out of sight, out of mind.
+This may seem minor, but is actually very important to not have that pang of guilt hit you when you STILL have not started project X, Y, or Z for however many weeks, months, or years after it's been hiding out of sight, out of mind.

-So these two ideas have come together in using this [Habits App]() that you can get on the app store.
+So these two ideas have come together in using this [Habits App](https://play.google.com/store/apps/details?id=org.isoron.uhabits) that you can get on the app store.
 The TLDR of this post is that I just now use this app and really, really like it.

-The way it works is you set up a few habits that you just want to keep an eye on, then just literally set up the least ambitious version of the habit, setting the rate that you want to attend to it (always lowballing what you can actually do).
+The way it works is you set up a few habits that you just want to keep an eye on, then just literally set up the least ambitious version of the habit, setting the rate that you want to attend to it (always low balling what you can actually do).

 So, for example, I have been using Duolingo to help me learn Dutch phrases and volcabulary.
 With this, the question then becomes, what is the smallest unit of learning Dutch I could do?